Talyrius/Diplomancer/README.txt

 Description
 -----------

-Diplomancer automatically changes your watched faction based on your current zone and subzone.
-It supports over 80 zones and 120 subzones from all continents and game expansions.
+Diplomancer proactively changes your watched faction based on your current location.

-For example, while in Dalaran, you’ll watch the Kirin Tor.
-At the Argent Tournament Grounds, you’ll watch The Sunreavers or The Silver Covenant, depending on your race.
-Inside level 80 dungeons, if you are wearing a faction champion tabard, you’ll watch that faction.
+It differs from other faction-switching addons in that it changes your watched faction as soon as you enter a particular area, instead of waiting until you gain reputation with a faction.
+It includes faction associations for all Classic, Burning Crusade, Wrath of the Lich King, and Cataclysm content.
+It also recognizes faction champion tabards inside appropriately-leveled dungeons.

-In places without an associated faction - for example, if you’re a troll on a weekend camping trip in the lovely Redridge Mountains - you’ll watch your race’s faction.
-You can also choose your own default faction to watch instead of your race’s faction.
+While in locations without an associated faction — for example, if you’re a troll taking a weekend camping trip in the lovely Redridge Mountains — Diplomancer will watch your race’s faction.
+If you’d prefer to watch another faction instead, you can choose your own default.

-Diplomancer was inspired by Charnow’s SmartFactionWatch.

 Usage
 -----

-Type "/dm" for options, or find them in the Interface Options window.
+Type “/dm” for options, or find them in the Interface Options window.

 Localization